Yangcy0126/Yangcy0126.github.io/content/home/academicAwards.md

 #   Leave other parameters empty if not required.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 +++
-<h2>Academic Awards</h2>
+<h2>消费者福利Academic Awards</h2>
 <ul>
-  <li>消费者福利“Outstanding Paper Award” in The 6th Academic Annual Conference of the Quantitative Finance and Insurance Branch of the Chinese Society of Optimization, Overall Planning, and Economic Mathematics, 2024</li>
+  <li>“Outstanding Paper Award” in The 6th Academic Annual Conference of the Quantitative Finance and Insurance Branch of the Chinese Society of Optimization, Overall Planning, and Economic Mathematics, 2024</li>

   <li>“Gold Medal Nomination” in The 14th Qian Xuesen City Gold Medal, 2024</li>